 - After the foreclosure and sale, the new owner may choose to make the house their primary residence.
 If so, they must wait until the end of your lease to do so.
 If your lease has less than 90 days left, or if you have no lease, they must provide you a notice of termination 90 days in advance.

 Eviction for a Breach of Lease or Other Causes

-This is slightly different for pay-by-the-week leases (as opposed to month-to-month leases), which only require seven days’ notice before a landlord can initiate eviction proceedings.
+This is slightly different for pay-by-the-week leases (as opposed to month-to-month leases), which only require 7 days of notice before a landlord can initiate eviction proceedings.

 What Can My Landlord Do After Serving an Eviction Notice?

-Without going through all the proper procedures, a landlord cannot:
+This means that, without going through all the proper procedures, your landlord cannot:

 - Cut off essential services, such as heat or electricity.

-If your landlord breaks any of these rules, you should consider speaking with an attorney about this breach of contract.
+If your landlord breaks any of these rules, you should immediately speak with an attorney about this breach of contract.